groupoid/anders/intro/CANONICITY.md

 |HoTT       |         No| Yes         | Yes (Bocquet, Kapulkin, Sattler)  |
 |CCHM       |        Yes| Yes         | Yes (Coquand, Huber, Sattler)     |

-# Proof Sketches of Canonicity Results
+## Proof Sketches of Canonicity Results

+Different type-theoretic frameworks impose different levels of canonicity.
+While MLTT has full syntactic, propositional, and homotopy canonicity, HoTT lacks syntactic canonicity but retains homotopy canonicity.
+Cubical HoTT restores full canonicity using its explicit cubical structure.
+Understanding these distinctions is crucial for developing computational and proof-theoretic applications of type theory.

-## Failure of Syntactic Canonicity in HoTT
+### Failure of Syntactic Canonicity in HoTT

 In Homotopy Type Theory, function extensionality and univalence introduce higher-inductive types, making reduction ambiguous for closed terms.
 Specifically, closed terms of Nat may contain elements that do not normalize to a numeral but are still provably equal to one in homotopy.

-## Proof Idea for Propositional Canonicity in HoTT
+### Proof Idea for Propositional Canonicity in HoTT

 Bocquet and Kapulkin-Sattler established that every term of Nat is propositionally equal to a numeral.
 The idea is to use a strict Rezk completion of the syntactic model to construct a fibrant replacement where each closed term can be shown to be propositionally equal to a numeral.

-## Proof Idea for Homotopy Canonicity in Cubical Type Theory
+### Proof Idea for Homotopy Canonicity in Cubical Type Theory

 Coquand, Huber, and Sattler proved homotopy canonicity using cubical models, where paths (identity types) are explicitly represented as maps over the